Brillianttyagi/Music-player/README.md

 # How to install
 step 1. clone this repository
-step 2. open and add your music location in the code where i write "Enter your music folder location" step 3. run
+step 2. open and run music_player.py file